iiasa/message-ix-models/doc/global/source/message_globiom/annex/macro.rst

-On the other hand, the interface between MACRO and MESSAGE that organizes the iterative information exchange between the two models has been re-implemented in the scripting language R which makes code maintenance and visualization of results (e.g., for visually checking convergence between MACRO and MESSAGE) easier compared to the previous implementation in C.
+On the other hand, the interface between MACRO and MESSAGE that organizes the iterative information exchange between the two models has been re-implemented in the scripting language R which makes code maintenance and visualization of results (e.g., for visually checking convergence between MACRO and MESSAGE) easier compared to the previous implementation in C).

 Finally, the parameterization of MACRO has changed in a specific way.
 As mentioned, the model’s most important input parameters are the projected growth rates of total labor, i.e., the combined effect of labor force and labor productivity growth (note that labor supply growth is also referred to as reference or potential GDP growth.) and the annual rates